andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

 ### Virtual machines - same host - same vlan

 What happens is the following: If I happen to have multiple virtual machines on the same host in the same vlan, for vSphere hosts that is the same vDS portgroup, for Proxmox that is a Linux bridge or OVS switch, they will reach each other within the same switch as it is just layer 2.
 There is no need for them to exit the host to reach each other, it is done directly on the host.
 Well that is an issue when I have my rules enforced on the physical switch?
-Well out of the box it is, but there is a way around it.
+My Arista switch will never see this traffic, and my policies will not be enforced.
+But have no fear, there is a way around it.

 **The solution**